swcarpentry/python-novice-gapminder/episodes/08-data-frames.md

 ---
-title: Pandas DataFrames
+title: pandas DataFrames
 teaching: 15
 exercises: 15
 ---

 ::::::::::::::::::::::::::::::::::::::: objectives

-- Select individual values from a Pandas dataframe.
+- Select individual values from a pandas dataframe.
 - Select entire rows or entire columns from a dataframe.
 - Select a subset of both rows and columns from a dataframe in a single operation.
 - Select a subset of a dataframe by a single Boolean criterion.